Amaanuddin05/Penndora/README.md

 - **Content Posting**: Create and share posts that include text, images, videos, and more.
 - **Real-Time Commenting**: Engage in discussions with live comment updates.
 - **Responsive Design**: Fully optimized for desktop, tablet, and mobile devices.
+- **Progressive Web App**: Installable on devices with offline capabilities.

 ---